 You will study a mixture of Generic (Adult, Mental Health and Child) and Learning Disability Nursing modules over three years.
 This means you will have the skills to provide a basic level of care to all groups and specialist care for learning disability groups.

 USW Learning Disabilities Nursing students can also undertake the BTEC Professional Diploma in Positive Behavioural Support (PBS), which is fully funded by WEDS.
 PBS is strongly advocated in guidelines for supporting people with behaviour that challenges, so this is a valuable qualification to have, in addition to your professional qualification as an RNLD and your BN (Hons) degree.

-The nursing course is split up into 50% theory and 50% practice.
 Each academic year is split into three terms.
-In term one you will study in a 10-week block in University (theory) followed by an eight-week block in clinical practice.
-In term two through to term eight you will study 6-weeks theory in University followed by six-week block in clinical practice.
-In term nine you will spend 12 weeks in clinical practice.
+In term one, you will study in a 10-week block in University (theory) followed by an eight-week block in clinical practice.
+In term two through to term eight, you will study six-weeks theory in University followed by six-week block in clinical practice.
+In term nine, you will spend 12 weeks in clinical practice.
 You will have practice opportunities across a wide range of healthcare settings, developing key skills that will enhance your employability.
 Please note that holidays are fixed and non negotiable for the duration of the nursing course.

 You will be assessed using various methods.
 Whilst on placement you will be assigned a mentor who will assess your achievements of the Practice Learning Outcomes.

 The theoretical component, will involve written assignments, case studies, examinations, role play, development of health promotion and communication tools, computer based medication dosage calculations and a clinically based reflective assignment.
 In your final year you will undertake a dissertation.
 The theoretical and placement components each account for 50% each of your overall marks.